aleksey-makarov/melf/README.md

 provides a DSL embedded in Haskell.
 This DSL is a kind of assembler language for the AArch64 platform.
 It exports some primitives to generate machine instructions and organize machine code.
-It also exports function `assemble` that consumes the monad compossed of those primitives and produces an object of the type `Elf`:
+It also exports function `assemble` that consumes the monad composed of those primitives and produces an object of the type `Elf`:

 ``` Haskell